ryanbarillosofficial/hosts/search_engines/README.md

 For our purposes, a <strong>Search Engine</strong> it is a website that provides hyperlinks to web pages and other relevant information that the user would like to know.

-A domain qualifies as a <strong>Search Engine</strong> if itmeets the following criteria:
+A domain qualifies as a <strong>Search Engine</strong> if it meets the following criteria:

 1. Provides a search tool to search for information
-2. Delivers any following info according to the user's query:
+2. Delivers following info **_simultaneously_** according to the user's query:
    - Documents
      - PDF's
      - EPUB's
      - Office-formatted Documents
-       - e.g., Any document made from Microsoft Office or LibreOffice
+       - e.g., Documents made from Microsoft Office or LibreOffice
      - etc.
    - Graphical Content (motion or static)
      - Pictures